nthieberger/language-data-node-tools/ontology.md

 # Defined Term: Typewritten

-The resource contains text produced on a tpyewriter (From Nyingarn - TODO check this)
+The resource contains text produced on a typewriter (From Nyingarn - TODO check this)

 </div><br>
 <div id="WrittenLanguage"  style="border-style: solid">